-The Department of Justice (DOJ) has taken the position that the Americans with Disabilities Act (ADA) covers Internet website access, mobile applications, and other forms of ICT.
+The Department of Justice (DOJ) has taken the position that title II (state and local governments) and title III (public accommodations) of the Americans with Disabilities Act (ADA) covers Internet website access, mobile applications, and other forms of ICT.

 Below are key areas summarized from the DOJ settlement agreements concerning the obligation of employers and other covered entities to make employment opportunities and related activities accessible to individuals with disabilities.